 What is an interest-free short term loan?
 If you are looking for a cash loan without interest then there are a number of different options.
 Read on to find the best interest free short term loan.

 An interest free loan is a debt which you have for a short period of time and on which you pay no interest.
 An interest free loan for a short term loan commitment can only really be taken out in the form of a credit card or an overdraft on your current account.
-It can be a useful way of borrowing money at no extra cost, if managed correctly.
+It can be a useful way of borrowing money short term at no extra cost, if you plan and budget for it correctly.

 If you're looking for long term and low interest credit, then a personal loan could be the right option.
 But if you want short term interest free loans, then a credit card or free overdraft facility is probably the only option that will be viable.